Tropical superelliptic curves: Tropicalization Algorithm

 \section{Tropicalization Algorithm}

-In this section, we provide the algorithm producing the Berkovich skeleton for a superelliptic curve $C$.
-To do this, we first provide a semistable model $\mathcal{D}$ separating the branch locus over $R$.
+In this section, we provide the algorithm producing the Berkovich skeleton for a superelliptic curve $X$ with superelliptic covering $X\rightarrow{\mathbb{P}^{1}}$.
+To do this, we first provide a semistable model $\mathcal{Y}$ of $\mathbb{P}^{1}$ separating the branch locus over $R$.
 The idea is to use Proposition \ref{ramind2} to reduce all the calculations to one dimensional schemes.